tagtag/TDbasedUFE/README.md

 ## Manuscript

-The theoretical back graound of this package was described in the following book:
+The theoretical back ground of this package was described in the following book:

 ***“Unsupervised Feature Extraction Applied to Bioinformatics: A PCA